News & Events

 How is the rent tax credit calculated?

-On June 1, 2022, Elizabeth moves into a rental and begins making monthly rent payments of €700.
+On June 1, 2023, Elizabeth moved into a rental and began making monthly rent payments of €700.
 When Elizabeth initially moved in, she also paid a €700 security deposit in addition to her rent.

-Elizabeth will make payments totaling €4,900 (€700 * 7) for the tax credit during the 2022 tax year.
-Please note, the security deposit is not considered within the calculations for the Rent Tax Credit.
+Elizabeth made payments totalling €4,900 (€700 * 7) for the tax credit during the 2023 tax year.
+Please note, that the security deposit is not considered within the calculations for the tax credit.

 To receive this credit, you must submit a claim.